The Early History of the McLarans of Dalby

 Hugh Rose Forbes Mackay b.
 1871 d.
 1940

 Hugh became an electrical engineer.
 In 1905 he worked for the Battersea (London) Borough and subsequently emigrated to Sydney, Australia, where he was appointed chief of the city electricity department.
 He and his wife had two daughters, Rosemary and Alison.
 Rosemary married Douglas Cotton, a brother of Sidney Cotton, and died outside Ipswich in 1979.
 Her son Hugh Douglas Cotton passed away in 2005.
-The legendary Sidney Cotton (1894 - 1969) was arguably the most "enterprising" Queenslander ever born and is a welcome addition to this family tree.
+The legendary Sidney Cotton (1894 - 1969) was arguably the most "enterprising" Queenslander ever born and is a welcome addition to this website.

 Ian Forbes Mackay b.
 1873 d.
 1915